 Description: An introduction to 3-D printing technologies, 3-D printing methods and printable materials as well as current and emerging applications of 3-D printing.
 Additional topics include assembly, calibration, use, maintenance and troubleshooting of 3-D printers.
-This course is cross-listed with ELT 108.

 TDP 201 - Slicing and Software for 3-D Printing